UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/README.md

 Just copy the BibTex entry of your paper from Google Scholar and paste it in `_bibliography/references.bib`, after the first 4 lines.

+### Publish an update

+If you're part of the UT Austin Swarm Lab organization and you've made a change, reviewed and merged a pull request, you can do the following to publish your updates to the website.
+This assumes you have a local version of this repository on your PC.

+- `git pull` the most recent merged changes locally
+- `rake publish` to convert the files in `source` branch to static site in `master branch`.
+This automatically calls a GitHub _action_ to deploy the contents of `master` branch to https://utaustin-swarmlab.github.io!
+- Again, if this doesn't work, ping Sundar!

 ### TODO

 - [ ] Fill up *about* page